Dominican Transfer Pricing Regulation

 Its provisions reach any operation or transaction made by enterprises or local companies of foreign capital with their related or affiliated parties abroad, the individuals, enterprises or companies residing or domiciled in jurisdictions of a lower level of taxation or tax havens and their related parties or affiliated beneficiaries within the Export Trade Free Zones regime.

-Do you want more information about Transfer Pricing Regulation in Dominican Republic?
+Do you want more information about our Transfer Pricing Regulation services in Dominican Republic?
 Contact Us.

-ABOUT THE AUTHOR: Dra.
-Maria Arthur Rodger is a Partner leading the Tax & Private Client areas at Arthur & Castillo Law Firm and Attorneys in the Dominican Republic.
-She specializes in tax and real estate advisory (Tax LLMs in Georgetown Law Center in Washington, D.C. & Universitat Pompeu Fabra in Barcelona) with more than 20 years of experience.
-Dra.
-Maria Arthur is also a CPA, Certified Bankruptcy Liquidator and Legal Interpreter.
+ABOUT THE AUTHOR: Maria Arthur Rodger is a Partner leading the Private Client, Successions and Tax areas at Arthur & Castillo Advisers and Consultants in the Dominican Republic.
+She specializes in private client, successions, tax, real estate valuation and advisory (Master in Tax and Finance Studies from Georgetown University in Washington, D.C. & Universitat Pompeu Fabra in Barcelona) with more than 20 years of experience.
+She is also a Certified Public Accountant (CPA), Certified Valuator, Business Bankruptcy Expert and English and Spanish Interpreter.